KevinCoble/AIToolbox/Manual/Classes.md

 ##PCA
 The PCA class preforms 'Principal Component Analysis', which is used to analyze a data set to find a set of basis vectors that still represent the data well, but have a lower dimension.
 This will often make large problem train better in other models like neural networks.
 The algorithm finds the eigenvalues and eigenvectors of the data matrix, one for each element of the input vector.
 The eigenvalues give the relative 'importance' of that element of the input vector, so the smaller values can be removed.
 A method is provided that will map an input vector onto the eigenvector basis from the remaining set, giving the smaller dimension vector that can be used in further data analysis.

+##PGEpisode
+The PGEpisode class manages an array of PGStep structures.
+The steps represent an episode for a Policy-Gradient Reinforcement Learning problem.
+Each episode can be used to train a neural network to optimize the actions taken in future episodes.

 ##Population
 The Population class represents a population of objects that have genetic characteristics - in this case an array of **Genome** classes.
 The Population class is then used to 'breed' the next generation using sexual or asexual reproduction with a specified mutation rate.
 The individuals used to create the new members are selected randomly from the current population, but weighted towards individuals with a higher 'score' value.
 The score value is a function of the individual members of the population, and should be set before creating the next generation.